How and when social housing providers should get consent from the regulator before they undertake certain changes to their organisation.

 These do not apply to profit-making registered providers who do not need to seek the regulator’s consent for such changes.

-In some cases, all registered providers (including for-profit providers) must also get consent from the regulator to dispose of social housing assets.
+In some cases, all private registered providers (these include non-profit and for-profit providers but excluding local authorities) must get consent from the regulator to dispose of social housing assets.
 Disposing of land is our main guidance document.
 It was updated 1 April 2015 and now contains guidance relating to the General Consent 2015 and additional detail about the type of the information that should be included in disposal consent applications.

 Disposal Consent application forms (DC1-6) replace the previous range of forms.
 Please ensure that you download the relevant form from the regulator’s website on each and every occasion you use them.
 This is because the regulator revises these forms occasionally to keep them up to date.